 dog with person who is caring

-We make our toys from pure, food-grade silicone that’s 100% free of phthalates and BPA and doesn’t contribute to ocean plastic buildup.
+We make our toys from renewably sourced materials, 100% free of phthalates, toxins, and BPA so you don't contribute to landfill and ocean waste.

 Don’t just chew — GnawRightTM!